 A DSCR loan is specifically designed for real estate investors.
 Unlike conventional borrowings, DSCR loans evaluate the property's ability to generate income rather than the borrower's personal financial situation.

 The Debt Service Coverage Ratio represents the relationship between a property's income and its debt obligations.
-While most private money lenders require a DSCR of 1.2 or higher, the more flexible ones will often accept a ratio of 1.1.
+While most private money lenders require a minimum DSCR between 1.2 and 1.25, some flexible lenders may accept a ratio as low as 1.1.
 This means the property generates 10% more revenue than needed to cover mortgage payments.

 For example, if your monthly mortgage payment is $1,000, your property should generate at least $1,100 in monthly rental income to qualify.